E-Sort: Empowering End-to-end Neural Network for Multi-channel Spike Sorting with Transfer Learning and Fast Post-processing: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ecoding} extracellular recordings is an essential task for both electrophysiological studies and brain-computer interface (BCI) applications.
-Spike sorting is the first step distinguishing spikes and their putative neurons from these recordings~\cite{ss}.
-Conventional spike sorters are mainly comprised of several steps, i.e., spike detection, feature extraction, and clustering.
+Decoding extracellular recordings is an essential task for both electrophysiological studies and brain-computer interface (BCI) applications~\cite{zhang2023spike}.
+Spike sorting is the first step in distinguishing spikes and their putative neurons from these recordings~\cite{ss}.
+Conventional spike sorters comprise several steps, i.e., spike detection, feature extraction, and clustering.

-Recently, the advancement of neural probes enables the recording of hundreds of tightly-placed electrodes simultaneously.
-For example, the Neuropixels (NP) series (1.0~\cite{np1}, 2.0~\cite{np2}, Ultra~\cite{npultra}) are capable of recording $384$ channels in parallel with electrode pitches of $20$, $15$, $6$ \text\textmu m, respectively.
-The large number of channels causes increase in computational workload and processing time, while the shrinkage of pitches causes higher noise levels~\cite{npultra} and more drifting problems~\cite{survey_hd}, damaging the accuracy of the spike sorters.
+Recently, the advancement of neural probes enables the recording of thousands of tightly-placed electrodes.
+For example, the Neuropixels (NP) series (1.0~\cite{np1}, 2.0~\cite{np2}, Ultra~\cite{npultra}) are capable of recording $384$ channels in parallel with electrode pitches of $20$, $15$, $6$ um, respectively.
+The large number of channels causes an increase in computational workload and processing time, while the shrinkage of pitches causes higher noise levels~\cite{npultra} and more drifting problems~\cite{survey_hd}, compromising the accuracy of the spike sorters.

 Modern spike sorters~\cite{ks4}\cite{dartsort} utilized deconvolutions and drift registrations iteratively in time chunks to counteract the accuracy degradation.
 However, these techniques required more computations and struggled in noisy environments and complex neuron distributions.